Saturday, May 17, 2025

 The author of mental runes,

-The poet, the love, the pest,
+The poet, the lover, the pest,

-The ting that makes me me.
+The thing that makes me me.

 It shields with pride